 Lichen is categorized into 3 kinds: foliose, fruticose, and crustose.
 Foliose lichens have 2 different upper and bottom surfaces.
 They might be plain, bushy, or curved.

 Fruticose lichens can be formed like corals or bushes, having round or smooth branching.
 Most fruticose lichen colonies are void in the center, whereas others develop out from the center.
 Crustose lichens are clusters that create a shell over a material.

 What Causes Lichen on Roof?

-In general, algae is the most common growth you’ll find on your roof- it’s pretty non-invasive, and can be easily cleaned.
-Algae colonies, or “seeds” are called spores, and these spores end up on your roof as they fly through the air from any kind of organic debris.
+In general, algae is the most common growth you’ll find on your roof- it’s pretty non-invasive, and can be cleaned.
+Algae colonies, or “seeds” are called spores, and these spores end up on your roof as they through the air from any kind of organic debris.